georgiee/angular-workshop-skipbo/devlog.md

 + Forgot to create the theory file for components so I'm doign this now after I already finished everything else.
 Well "finished" we will see.

++ Completed Theory for Modules, Created a fresh new (because I forget) Theory part for components and and touched the routing part before my girl friend stopped me
++ Next day I continue early in the morning with structuring and creating simple theory code examples for Rxjs & Testing.
+I briefly touched animations only.
+It was okay already but I did far too much of content.
+Removed many parts and moved them to the end of the file in case someone is intereseted.
++ Created all slides with Deckset and got two nice backgrounds from my colleague to create a customized theme.
++ The slides showed me that I had too many tasks in some challenges.
+Removed them or put them under the same headline at least.
++ Updated the Readme of the workshop project and put in the preview links
++ Provided a license to both projects, I decided for a MIT with https://choosealicense.com/.
+I want this workshop to be usable to other people too.